 One of the major shifts to consider during this balancing process is making time for self-care and emotional regulation.
 Rodsky calls this “making time for unicorn space” but you can call it whatever works for your family.
 It may feel unnatural to put parental self-care as a daily top-priority but taking time to take care of yourself may be the best possible thing for the whole family.
-Finding what recharges you throughout the day, such as a quite cup of coffee alone, a creative activity, or a walk around the neighborhood, may help keep your own nervous-system calm and collected enough to carry on.
+Finding what recharges you throughout the day, such as a quiet cup of coffee alone, a creative activity, or a walk around the neighborhood, may help keep your own nervous-system calm and collected enough to carry on.
 This kind of self-care is important to model for your children as well, who are still developing their own set of emotional regulation strategies.
 Taking time for you as a parent allows you to be more present for a child who is feeling dysregulated.
 Being present doesn’t mean you need to have all the answers or fixes for your child; however, it does mean that you can be available for your child as a calm and caring adult.

-Executive functioning plays a big role in both emotional regulation and time management, and unfortunately, it is the suite of skills that gifted and twice-exceptional children often struggle with the most.
-The added stress of the pandemic and the remote learning environment may mean that these areas are being taxed more heavily throughout a typical week.
+Executive functioning plays a big role in both emotional regulation and time management, and, unfortunately, it is the suite of skills that gifted and twice-exceptional children often struggle with the most.
 Children may benefit from parents mapping out the week with them in a way that builds in additional “stress-buffers” between tasks or explicit periods of time in their schedule to unwind.
 Some families have a visual reminder for self-care like a sign in the house, or they have a built-in reminder on their family calendar.
 Giving your child the structure to make time for self-care also signals your permission that they can prioritize their wellbeing over academic accomplishments.

 The second major scheduling shift that may alleviate the mounting pressure is to lower your expectations of yourself, your child, and your other family members.
-Chronic-stress and the emotional-toll of the pandemic mean that no one is operating at maximum capacity.
+Chronic-stress and the emotional-toll of living in turbulent times mean that no one is operating at maximum capacity.
 With only so much energy left-over, parents need to help set realistic expectations in the household.
 What is it that you really feel you must get done?
 Rodsky calls these “minimum standards of care.”
 This can be as simple as putting food on the table each day, maintaining a source of income, and hugging your child once a day.
 Losing a few homework or screen time battles here and there doesn’t mean that you are failing as a parent or a person.

 The Stresses of Sheltering in Place from Emily Kircher-Morris